Table of Contents

 - It can be taken with allopathic medicines.
 Maintain a gap of few hours.

-- Do not eat foods bad for liver like alcohol, drugs etc.
+- Do not eat foods bad for the liver like alcohol, drugs etc.

 - Avoid candy, chips, donuts and sugary drinks like pop, energy drinks and sports drinks.